Lombiq/Gulp-Extensions/Readme.md

 ### SCSS build

-This helper compiles and minifies the given scss files and copies the output to the given folder.
+This helper lints, compiles and minifies the given scss files and copies the output to the given folder.
+You can use it as follows:

+1. Copy *example.stylelintrc* from the *ESLint* folder of this project to the root folder of your solution (i.e. where you have the sln file), rename it to *.stylelintrc*, and specify *lombiq-base.stylelintrc*'s location inside.
-Import the *Tasks/scss-targets.js* file in your Gulpfile, then create a Gulp task that uses this helper as a pipeline.
+2. Import the *Tasks/scss-targets.js* file in your Gulpfile.
+3. Create a Gulp task that uses this helper as a pipeline, see below.

 Usage: